FrozenBlock/Configurable-Everything/CONTRIBUTING.md

 ### Mixins

 The `$` character can be used in mixins to mark a semantic separation in the name.
-It allows to separate the actual name of the variable and the namespace, `frozenBlockTemplateMod`.
+It allows to separate the actual name of the variable and the namespace, `configurableEverything`.

-Fields marked as `@Unique` must be prefixed with `frozenBlockTemplateMod$` or `FROZENBLOCKTEMPLATEMOD$` if the field is static and final.
+Fields marked as `@Unique` must be prefixed with `configurableEverything$` or `CONFIGURABLEEVERYTHING$` if the field is static and final.
 Methods marked with `@Unique` do not need prefixes.

 ## Licensing & DCO

-FrozenBlock Template Mod is licensed under [LGPL 3.0][LICENSE], and it has a [Developer Certificate of Origin (DCO)][DCO], which you are required to agree with to contribute.
+Configurable Everything is licensed under [LGPL 3.0][LICENSE], and it has a [Developer Certificate of Origin (DCO)][DCO], which you are required to agree with to contribute.
 Specifying the commit author may be sufficient, but a [sign-off can be also added](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s).
 Legal names are not required.